Navid200/xDrip/docs/Nightscout/NS_Install.md

 Go to the Google Cloud setup submenu, select item 2 "Install Nightscout Phase 2", and enter.

 You will be asked to choose API_SECRET.
 You will need your API_SECRET to access Nightscout.
-[This](./HowToMenu.md) explains how to use the menus without a mouse.
 Enter a password, excluding the following characters, and take note.
 Or, choose cancel to keep it as is.

 $ &nbsp; &nbsp; \" &nbsp; &nbsp; \' &nbsp; &nbsp; \\ &nbsp; &nbsp; SPACE &nbsp; &nbsp; @ &nbsp; &nbsp; / &nbsp; &nbsp; %